 In many cases, errors on a police certificate appear when a person has a common name, like John Smith.
 In such cases, applicants are asked to provide additional information so they can be distinguished from other Smiths.
 However, if the information provided was not enough errors might appear.
 Another common cause is human error.
 Maybe the information was filled in incorrectly by the applicant himself or maybe it was the person processing the request who made a mistake.

 How to minimize the risk of inaccurate results

 To minimize the risks of human error, it’s best to use a reputable online agency that has a rigorous quality assurance procedure in place and is accredited by the federal government.
 A good example of one that I recently used in Australia was australian national character check.
 The agency has a user-friendly interface which makes it easy to upload all the relevant information.
 This information is used to access all the police databases in the country and verify if there is any disclosable data on court outcomes concerning that person.

-Businesses can also use accredited online agencies to ask for a police check on behalf of a job applicant.
+Businesses can also use accredited online agencies to ask for an afp police check on behalf of a job applicant.
 The whole process is digital, which leaves little room for human error.

 Steps to dispute a result

 One of the most complicated issues is trying to understand who you need to contact to have your certificate verified and the errors corrected.
 Different local or state police departments may require varying approaches.
 If you lodge your dispute with the wrong authority, the process will take a while and in the meantime, the job you’re applying for might no longer be available.

 This is where the advantage of using an online agency becomes apparent.